Hadeweka/CrysQuant/README.md

 The last line measures the state of the register 10000 times and averages the results.
-Since the initial state |11000> equals the decimal number 24, and the other part of the superposition has the state |11001> (representing 25), the result will be about 24.5.
+Since the initial state |11000> equals the decimal number 24, and the other part of the superposition has the state |11001> (representing 25), the result will be approximately 24.5.

+Note that quantum gate computations require absurdly large matrices, so your memory will probably overflow at about 15 qubits, maybe even earlier.
+Generally, computations up to about 10 qubits should not pose any problems on regular machines.

 # Roadmap